164 Adoptees Off Script with Carrie Cahill Mulligan

 Carrie Cahill Mulligan: I don't know.
 I think I might have just gone sideways.

-I don't know.
-I might, I don't know.
-[00:22:00] Like I I might have started with books that were recommended on Karen Patel's site.
-But then, like I said, I found some favorite authors and just burrowed along their bibliography and got lucky.
-Found some really good books.
-And, oh, I just wanna say the Jackie K book trumpet that I.
+[00:22:00] I might have started with books that were recommended on Karen Pickell's site.
+But then, like I said, I found some favorite authors and just burrowed along their bibliographies and got lucky, found some really good books.
+And, oh, I just want to say the Jackie Kay book, Trumpet, that I read and reviewed and really loved, that was based on a real person I read today.
+I was looking up more Jackie Kay stuff.

-Haley Radke: man, when you go down a rabbit hole, you're just like all in.
-Hey,
+Haley Radke: Man, when you go down a rabbit hole, you're just like all in.

 Carrie Cahill Mulligan: I know.
-So I can't tell you exactly which part of my rabbit Warren.
-That I dug up some of these resources, but definitely rabbit.
+So I can't tell you exactly which part of my rabbit warren that I dug up some of these resources, but definitely rabbit hole, yeah.

-Carrie Cahill Mulligan: You asked if I had any ideas what I wanted to read next year.
-I definitely, I've got ideas.
+Carrie Cahill Mulligan: You asked if I had any ideas about what I wanted to read next year.
+I’ve definitely got ideas.

-Haley Radke: She's, she has all the ideas.
-Actually, maybe this is [00:23:00] a new service we can offer.
-If you need a book recommendation, Carrie is gonna be the one to
+Haley Radke: [00:23:00] She has all the ideas.
+Actually, maybe this is a new service we can offer.
+If you need a book recommendation, Carrie is gonna be the one.

-Haley Radke: If you tweet her yes.
-She may give you a recommendation.
+Haley Radke: If you tweet her, she may give you a recommendation.
+I don't know?
+Maybe?

 Carrie Cahill Mulligan: Absolutely.
 Yes.